simeonreusch/fpbot/README.md

 ## Usage

 The basic file is pipeline.py, which can be run using different flags.
-A (ZTF) name always has to be provided (or a textfile containing one ZTF name in each line).
+A (ZTF) name has to be provided (or an ASCII file containing one ZTF name in each line).
 Alternatively, the pipeline class can be imported from this file.

-`-radec`	If this is given, the name can be arbitrary (but a name must be provided).
-Radec must be given in a format that can be parse by astropy; e.g. `-radec 218.487548 +40.243758` or `-radec 14:33:57.01 +40:14:37.5` or `-radec 14h33m57.01 +40d14m37.5`
+`-radec`	If this is given, the name can be chosen arbitrarily (but a name MUST be provided).
+Radec must be given in a format that can be parsed by astropy; e.g. `-radec 218.487548 +40.243758` or `-radec 14:33:57.01 +40:14:37.5` or `-radec 14h33m57.01 +40d14m37.5`

+### Additional commands

 `-dl`        Downloads the images used for forced photometry from IPAC.
 Needs a valid IPAC account.